ngeor/blog/_posts/2018/2018-04-21-generate-png-barcode.md

 title: Generate PNG barcode
 date: 2018-04-21 19:35:51.000000000 +02:00
 published: true
-categories:
-- tech
 tags:
   - barcode
   - java
+  - png
 ---

 How to generate PNG barcodes in Java using the zxing library: